The Loneliness Of Solo Travel

 For intimacy.

-For people who make the world feel less temporary.
+For the people who make unfamiliar places feel a little less temporary.

-Because after enough nights spent alone in unfamiliar places, you stop taking genuine connection for granted.
+Because after enough nights spent alone in different corners of the world, you stop taking genuine connection for granted.